 ESG factors of portfolio holdings are continuously monitored and issues are elevated to the IPC when appropriate.

 Our Securities Analysts continually monitor existing holdings as part of the ongoing research process and will elevate meaningful deterioration or improvements of various ESG factors at the company level.
-Additionally, we use the MSCI Impact Monitor to assist in elevating severe controversies at the company level including but not limited to child labour, environmental concerns, bribery etc. Analysts also utilise various data sources such as MSCI ESG Manager, Bloomberg, and Factset to monitor any holdings that violate a client’s restrictions after we purchase the position, such as revenue generation in specific industries (gambling, weapons, alcohol, tobacco, etc.).
+Additionally, we use MSCI ESG Research to assist in elevating severe controversies at the company level including but not limited to child labour, environmental concerns, bribery etc. Analysts also utilise various data sources such as MSCI ESG Manager, Bloomberg, and Factset to monitor any holdings that violate a client’s restrictions after we purchase the position, such as business involvement in specific industries (gambling, weapons, alcohol, tobacco, etc.).

 The Portfolio Guidelines Compliance (PGC) Team is responsible for global sanctions monitoring.
 Sanctioned entities are identified by subscribing to notices from various regulatory bodies.
 We also retain outside legal counsel and employ third party vendors such as MSCI to notify us of any changes or updates to sanctions.
 Sanctioned companies and countries are added to restricted lists in our order management system (Eze OMS).
 Any trades for companies that are identified as sanctioned are rejected.